Travel Insurance for Germany

 Risk & Crime

 On the whole, Germany is a country with a relatively low crime rate, but every city and town are different.
 The most widespread crime throughout the country is theft.
 So stay vigilant especially in tourist centers where there may be pickpockets.
 Consider getting a cross-body bag that zips shut or keeping your wallet in a secure front pocket.
 While cash is king in Germany, don’t have all of your money on you at all times.
 You will identify yourself as a quick target if someone notices how much cash you have on your person.
 Leave some behind in the hotel safe just in case.
+Make sure to check the latest travel advisories for Germany and plan accordingly as well.

 Popular Destinations & Tourist Attractions in Germany